New Zealand Spouse Visa: Requirements, Process, Cost

 6. Two passport-sized photographs

-7. Marriage certificate or evidence if guardians support the relationship (for 16 and 17-year-olds)
+7. Marriage certificate or evidence that guardians support the relationship (for 16 and 17-year-olds)

 8. Police Verification Certificate

-In case of any other student visa holdings, the spouse of the student visa holding partner can apply for a visitor visa based on partnership.
+In case of any other student visa holder, the spouse of the student visa holding partner can apply for a visitor visa based on the partnership.

 How to Apply for a Spouse Visa in New Zealand?

 In order to apply for a partnership-based temporary visa, applicants must first complete the Partnership-Based Temporary Visa Application (INZ 1198) form.
-In case the applicants are 16 or 17 years of age, their parents or legal counterparts should sign the form on behalf of the applicants.
-This form should be sent along with the application fee and immigration fee including all the necessary documents required for assessing the application.
-The final application is divided into four broad areas namely:
+In case the applicants are 16 or 17 years of age, their parents or legal guardians should sign the form on behalf of the applicants.
+This form should be sent along with the application fee and immigration fee, including all the necessary documents required for assessing the application.
+The final application is divided into four broad areas, namely:

-• Section A: Personal Details which include personal name, passport details and partnership details.
+• Section A: Personal Details, which includes personal name, passport details and partnership details.

 • Section B: Contact Details

-Assessing Student's Spouse Visa Application in New Zealand
+Assessing a Student's Spouse Visa Application in New Zealand

 Score Predictor